digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/security.rst

 generation of the default keys on a node's startup.

-The scope of cryptographic keys covers all Canton-protocol-specific keys, private keys for TLS, as well as additional keys required for the synchronizer integrations, e.g., with Besu.
+The scope of cryptographic keys covers all Canton-protocol-specific keys, private keys for TLS, as well as additional keys required for the sync domain integrations, e.g., with Besu.

 Supported Cryptographic Schemes in Canton